fungjj92/hellojfung/src/posts/echizen.md

 ---
 ### TLDR

 I visited Echizen, a small city in the Japan countryside, famous for a long history of crafts.
 Echizen has a unique, little-known, and growing tourism program.
-To help future English-speaking tourists, I made these public resources that map program locations to Google Maps: [spreadsheet][englishlocationlist], [google map][englishmap].
+To help future English-speaking tourists, I made public resources that map program locations to Google Maps.
 Use and copy freely!

 <!--more-->

+The resources: [spreadsheet][englishlocationlist], [google map][englishmap].

 ### Off the Beaten Path